jaffamonkey/hugo-theme-sam/content/test-engineering.md

 ## _Start non-functional tests early_
 You don’t need to run a heavy load test to get useful feedback.
 Security testing is an essential not an option, and investing in code analysis tool will help maintain  performance.

-## _Start non-functional tests early_
+## _Accessibility_
-Web accessibility checks should be covered by default (any excuses are poor excuses).
+Web or mobile app accessibility checks should be covered by default (any excuses are poor excuses).

 ## _Exploratory testing_
 Exploratory testing is a mindset that can be applied to automation.
 Whilst test automation is primarily testing for regressions (as well as demontsrating progress), non-functional testing has more scope for this.
 For example load testing involves defining